 However, you must remember it was civilians that called what they saw cordons or checkpoints, NOT the military.
 To civilians they very much may have appeared to be cordons, but it doesn't mean in a true military sense they were cordons.
 Although I have other reasons to believe there was some sort of military guards or security eventually put into place around access to the debris field, mainly I say so because of my uncle being privy to the conversation between Holden and Schultz at the American Anthropological Association conference held December 28-31, 1947, in Albuquerque, New Mexico.
 After Schultz told Holden he tried to locate him over the July 4th weekend Holden told Schultz about what he and his students saw and that they were escorted out of the area.
 Schultz inturn told Holden about the military roadblocks he saw along the leftside of the highway all the way north to at least Ramon.
 My uncle was attending the same conference and was part of the conversation. (see)

 For the record, although I like Printy's works and agree with some of the stuff that he has to say, linking to him or quoting him on occasion, I am in disagreement with Printy's numbers 7 and 8 above.
 Both of those events were at the archaeologist site in the Capitan Mountains and NOT at the debris field.
 The military presence was quite different at the two sites.
-In THE ROSWELL INCIDENT: Updated, the following is found regarding the arrival of the fire truck on the scene in the early pre-dawn hours:
+In THE ROSWELL INCIDENT: Updated, although there is some disagreement as to IF it was a fire truck and full contingent or a lone fire fighter in his personal car that went to the Capitan Mountains site, the following is found regarding the arrival on the scene in the early pre-dawn hours (the results would remain the same, however the differences are clarified at the sourced link above):

 "(T)he military had only just arrived on the scene themselves and when the fire truck and police car contingent turned onto the dirt road from the main highway in the pre-dawn darkness they were stopped by either MPs or an armed military patrol of some sort before they got very far.
 They were then placed, not under actual military arrest per se' but more or less in a quasi-holding pattern in an effort to maintain some sense of congeniality beween the MPs and the two civilian firefighting and law enforcement agencies.
 The military authorities at that time, and especially so the outlying guards, not fully aware of what the status of the situation is, or even perhaps, if the fire crew might eventually be needed or not."